What follows below is a short guide for what you can expect while your pet is an inpatient at our hospital.

-Patients are normally referred to Premier by their family veterinarian.
+Patients are generally referred to Premier by their family veterinarian.
 Typically, your primary care veterinarian will send us a referral form.
-The form will describe your pet’s problem and identify the appropriate specialty department to see your pet.
+The form will describe your pet’s condition and identify the appropriate specialty department to see your pet.

-Upon arrival you will check in with our client care specialists.
-While you wait you can relax in our newly updated waiting area.
+Upon arrival, you will check in with our client care specialists.
+While you wait, you can relax in our reception area.
 Please ask one of our team members if you need help finding a good spot for you and your pet.
-A technician will collect you from the waiting area and bring you into an exam room.
-They will begin the appointment by asking for a full history and obtaining vitals on your pet.
+A technician will collect you from the reception area and bring you into an exam room.
+They will begin the appointment by asking for a complete history and obtaining vitals on your pet.

 If Your Pet is Admitted to the Hospital

-Prior to admission, you will receive information from the medical team about your pet’s specific condition and/or treatment plan.
-This may include changes in feeding schedules or medications.
+You will receive information from the medical team about your pet’s specific condition and treatment plan before we admit your pet.
+These instructions may involve changes in feeding schedules or medications.
 Please ask if anything remains unclear following this conversation.
 Our team’s goal is to ensure that all your questions are answered.
 We will always go through an itemized treatment plan with you.

-During your pet’s hospitalization, our medical team will contact you with updates on your pet’s condition.
-Please be sure to provide our Client Care Specialists with your preferred telephone number if you have not done so already.
-Our commitment to you and your pet is to provide the highest standard of medical care and personal service possible.
+Our medical team will contact you during your pet’s hospitalization with updates on your pet’s condition.
+Please provide our Client Care Specialists with your preferred telephone number if you have not done so already.

 During Your Pet’s Hospitalization:

 Our doctors will call you with an update on your hospitalized pet at least once daily.
-Our doctors are in rounds from 8am to 10am to ensure the entire hospital is aware of your pet’s needs and plan.
+Our doctors are in rounds from 8 a.m. to 10 a.m.
 Doctors will not be available to take phone calls during this time.

-- We will also call if there are significant changes in your pet’s status.
-You may call for information about your pet at other times, but please understand that you may not be able to talk to a member of your medical team directly.
+- We will call if there are significant changes in your pet’s status.
+You may call for information about your pet at other times, but please understand that you may not be able to talk to a medical team member directly.
 If you are asked to leave a voicemail, a team member will return that call in a timely manner.

-- In an effort to streamline all communications, we ask that you designate one family member for all medical updates and ask that he or she relay information to the rest of your family.
+- To streamline all communications, we ask that you designate one family member for all medical updates and ask that they relay information to the rest of your family.

 - We treat each patient’s medical condition as confidential.
-You can be assured that we will not discuss your pet’s condition with anyone but you or the person you have designated on the patient information sheet, nor will we be able to discuss the condition of another patient with you.
-We will however keep your family veterinarian updated of your pet’s condition.
+We will not discuss your pet’s condition with anyone but you or the person you have designated on the patient information sheet.
+We will also keep your family veterinarian updated on your pet’s condition.